trineostaging/trineostaging.github.com/_posts/2011-11-08-does-private-cloud-exist.markdown

 ---
 Author [Dan Fowlie](http://trineo.co.nz/crew.html#df)

 The term 'private cloud' has been used a lot in the last year or so.
 Some say the private cloud doesn't exist but in most cases the term is being used to simply relabel the status quo.
-Cloud is the buzz word so traditional vendors are jumping in the calling their datacentre a 'private cloud'.
+Cloud is the buzz word so traditional vendors are jumping in and calling their datacentre a 'private cloud'.

 So does private cloud really exist?
 YES!